-Speedy Trial, Victim's Right to a: Though usually defined in the context of the defendant's Sixth Amendment right to a speedy trial, a "speedy trial for victims" is generally defined as a trial conducted as soon as the prosecution, exercising reasonable diligence, can sufficiently prepare its case.
+Speedy Trial, Victim's Right to Though a: usually defined in the of the context defendant's Sixth Amendment right to a speedy trial, a "speedy trial for victims" is generally defined as a trial conducted as soon as the prosecution, exercising reasonable diligence, can sufficiently prepare its case.
 It is a trial conducted without unreasonable or oppressive delay without violating the defendant's constitutional right to adequately prepare a defense. [also referred to as victim's right to prompt disposition] (See Defendant, Disposition, Right and Trial.)